 3. Pacaya Samiria National Reserve

 As the water level starts to fall in the Amazon lowlands, it reveals a great variety of molluscs, amphibians, and birds.
 The Pacaya Samiria National Reserve, covering an area of more than two million hectares, is located at the confluence of two large rivers, the Marañón and the Ucayali.
 There, between meandering waters and torrential rains, you should get good views of South America’s largest stork: the Jabiru.
-Other species include a wide range of waterbirds: herons, ibises and jacanas, as well as colourful blue-and-yellow and red-and-green macaws flying overhead.
+Other species to find in this great area include a wide range of waterbirds: herons, ibises and jacanas, as well as colourful Blue-and-yellow and Red-and-green Macaws flying overhead.

 Photo credit: Pacaya Samiria National Reserve, Jungle Experiences

 The adventure begins with a visit to the carob trees in the Pomac forest.
 In this 6000-hectare equatorial dry forest you will find a huge carob tree more than 500 years old, to which the locals attribute miracles and legends.
 It is known as the millennial tree and close by you can find one of the most endangered bird species in the northern part of this country, which is also one of the species most sought-after by visiting birders: the Peruvian Plantcutter.
 While you are there, you can take the Cortarrama route, a natural birding circuit that takes about 20 minutes.

 Photo credit: Birding on horseback in Pomac Forest Historic Sanctuary, PromPeru